 Crisis Text Line The Crisis Text Line connects you with a Crisis Counselor 24/7 for free.
 This is a real human who has been trained to help you during any crisis from anxiety and depression to loneliness and handling school.
 Test HOME to 741741 from anywhere within the US.
 It’s free and confidential They have COVID-19 specific resources here.

 National Domestic Violence Hotline National Domestic Violence Hotline provides lifesaving tools and immediate support to find safety and live free of abuse.
 The national call center refers to local resources, 160+ languages are available, and no caller ID used.
 You can call or chat with them via their webpage.
 Available in Spanish and 160 other languages - 1-800-799-7233

 The Lesbian, Gay, Bisexual and Transgender National Hotline - 1-888-843-4564

 The LGBT National Youth Talkline (Serving youth through age 25) - 1-800- 246-7743

 Your college may already be partnered with a teletherapy platform and can provide you a discount.
 Be sure to look on their student resources or wellness pages to see if they are providing anything.

-If you already see a therapist, or have seen one in the past who you’ve found helpful, be sure to reach out.
-Many therapists setting up their own teletherapy options.
+If you already see a therapist or have seen one in the past who you’ve found helpful, be sure to reach out.
+Many therapists set up their own teletherapy options.